-- Location.
-Common refuse and recycling containers shall not be located: - Within any required street-facing setback; - ii.
+- a.
+Location.
+Common refuse and recycling containers shall not be located: - i.
+Within any required street-facing setback; - ii.
 Any required parking and landscaped areas; or - iii.
-Any other area required to remain unencumbered, according to Fire and other applicable Building and Public Safety Codes. - Visibility.
-Common refuse and recycling containers shall not be visible from the b. public right-of-way or from adjacent residential uses and shall be screened by landscaping.
-Fences or walls may be used if located outside a required setback. - C. Enclosure and Container Materials. - i.
+Any other area required to remain unencumbered, according to fire and other applicable building and public safety codes. - b.
+Visibility.
+Common refuse and recycling containers shall not be visible from the public right-of-way or from adjacent residential uses and shall be screened by landscaping.
+Fences or walls may be used if located outside a required setback. - c.
+Enclosure and Container Materials. - i.
 Enclosure materials shall be the same as those of the primary building. - ii.
-Containers used for the collection and storage of refuse and recyclable materials shall meet the standards of the waste collection company and be: - (a) Constructed of a durable waterproof and rustproof material; - (b) Enclosed and covered when the site is not attended; - Secured from unauthorized entry or removal of material; and (c) - Shall be sized to accommodate the volume of materials collected (d) between collection schedules. - d.
+Containers used for the collection and storage of refuse and recyclable materials shall meet the standards of the waste collection company and be: - (a) Constructed of a durable waterproof and rustproof material; - (b) Enclosed and covered when the site is not attended; - (c) Secured from unauthorized entry or removal of material; and - (d) Shall be sized to accommodate the volume of materials collected between collection schedules. - (e) Required refuse collection must be grouped together and equally accessible to residents. - d.
 Clear Zone.
-The area in front of and surrounding all enclosure types shall be kept clear of obstructions and accessible. - Drainage.
-The floor of the enclosure shall have a drain that connects to the sanitary sewer system.
+The area in front of and surrounding all enclosure types shall be kept clear of obstructions and accessible. - e.
+Drainage.
+The floor of the enclosure shall have a drain that connects to the sanitary sewer system. - 5.
+Lighting. - a.
+Entrance Lighting.
+Light fixture(s) at all building entries required.

-5. Lighting.

-- Entrance Lighting.
-Light fixture(s) at all building entries required. a. - Façade Lighting.
-Lighting on facades shall be incorporated into façade design for b. all facades.
+- b.
+Façade Lighting.
+Lighting on facades shall be incorporated into façade design for all facades.
 Fixtures shall: - i.
 Be shielded and directed downward onto the building facade and onto entry paving. - ii.
-Exhibit the same architectural style, design, and character as the primary building. - Low-level Lighting.
-Low-level lighting shall be provided to ensure entry paths, entry C. stairs and driveways, garage and building entries are illuminated. - 6.
-Energy Efficiency.
+Exhibit the same architectural style, design, and character as the primary building. - c.
+Low-level Lighting.
+Low-level lighting shall be provided to ensure entry paths, entry stairs and driveways, garage and building entries are illuminated.

+6. Energy Efficiency.

 - a.
 All appliances must meet the applicable adopted Reach Codes. - b.
 All appliances, HVAC and lighting shall be electric and energy-efficient. - 7.
 Parking Reductions.
 One of the following parking reductions may be taken per development proposal: - a.
 Shared Parking Reductions.
-Where a parking facility serves more than one non-residential use, the required parking spaces for both the residential and non-residential uses may be reduced up to 40 percent if: - The peak hours of use do not overlap or coincide by more than 2 hours; or - ii.
-A parking demand study prepared by an independent traffic engineering professional, approved by the City, finds that a proposed reduction will meet the development's projected parking demand. - b.
+Where a parking facility serves more than one nonresidential use, the required parking spaces for both the residential and nonresidential uses may be reduced up to 40 percent if: - i.
+The peak hours of use do not overlap or coincide by more than 2 hours; or - ii.
+A parking demand study prepared by an independent traffic engineering professional approved by the City finds that a proposed reduction will meet the development's projected parking demand. - b.
 Transportation Demand Management (TDM) Parking Reductions.
-The required parking for non-residential uses that incorporate one or more of the following Transportation Demand Measures may be reduced by 40 percent: - A minimum of three designated car-share, vanpool, or carpool parking spaces; - ii.
-On-site showers and lockers; or - iii.
-Transit subsidies or reimbursement offered to all to residents and employees.
+The required parking for non-residential uses that incorporate one or more of the following Transportation Demand Measures may be reduced by 40 percent: - i.
+A minimum of three designated car-share, vanpool, or carpool parking spaces; - ii.
+On-site showers and lockers in a secured area contiguous with long-term bicycle storage area; or - iii.
+Transit subsidies or reimbursement offered to all residents and employees.